 I should mention though that, as a result of the press release I did for my wife’s food blog, she was contacted by a big brand, saying they are interested in working with her.

-Brand related contracts on her blog range anywhere from a few hundred dollars to several thousand – not to mention the cool “free” stuff that they send her to try out.
-No idea if anything will come of it, but – in talking to my wife – we were joking it may be worth doing a press release monthly if it yields cool opportunities like this.
+Brand related contracts on her blog range anywhere from a few hundred dollars to several thousand USD – not to mention the cool “free” stuff that they send her to try out.
+No idea if anything will come of it, but – in talking to my wife – we were joking it may be worth doing a press release monthly if it yields cool opportunities like that.

 Whether you use the keyphrase you’re wanting to rank for or a generic keyphrase, your site will benefit greatly from these links.